ST-MITHUN/Student_Grade_Calculator/README.md

 # Java Simple Practice Projects

 These are some simple Java projects I built during my **1st Semester** as practice exercises to strengthen my basic knowledge of Java programming.
-These are some simple Java projects I built during my **1st Semester** as practice exercises to strengthen my basic knowledge of Java programming.

 ##  Projects List